-It is proposed that a tiered model of Adoption Services is developed to meet the needs of the most vulnerable children and this will only be achieved by Government, Local Authorities and the Voluntary Sector working together to share knowledge, experience and resources.
-It is essential that the different elements that make up an effective and efficient adoption service are appropriately aligned at a local, regional and national level.
-To this end, we have conducted a functionality review of all regulated functions and services associated with the adoption process.
+The model of Adoption Services that is proposed to meet the needs of the most vulnerable children will only be achieved by Government, Local Authorities and the Voluntary Sector working together to share knowledge, experience and resources.
+It is essential that the different elements that make up an effective and efficient adoption service are appropriately aligned within structures that can effectively and consistently deliver adoption services across Wales.
+Prior to the publication of the draft Social Services Wales Bill, BAAF in partnership with WLGA and ADSS conducted a functionality review of all regulated functions and services associated with the adoption process.
 The functions have been assessed against a set of ten principles in adoption recently devised by BAAF to determine where they 'best fit' in a restructured service model.
+Although some of the structuring proposed in the Bill differs in respect of having a two tired approach, Local Authority Adoption agency and discharge of some functions to a National Adoption service, the realignment of services as set out in this paper is a relevant and useful starting discussion point about where each function of the service may most appropriately fit.
+It is however anticipated that the finer detail of any arrangements will be developed through the Expert Adoption Advisory Group.